IshanArdithya/TheOuterClove/README.md

 2. Set up a sandbox account to test transactions.
 3. Create `.env` file in the web folder.
 4. Type `PAYPAL_CLIENT_ID=` and place your client ID.
 It should look like this: `PAYPAL_CLIENT_ID=YOURCLIENTID`.

+## Usage

+1. Access the website at `http://localhost/TheOuterClove` or your server’s URL.
+2. Browse through the menu and interact with the cart.
+3. Use the "Order Now" button to place orders.
+4. Make payments via the PayPal integration (sandbox mode for testing).
+5. Use the **Admin Panel** to manage reservations, products, feedback, and staff roles.

 ## Preview